psanse/CliSAT/README.md

 The instances employed in the tests are inside the *instances* folder in their original format.

-A Linux release of **CliSAT** is provided in the *bin* folder, together a comparison performance report (which serves as appendix to the article).
+A Linux release of **CliSAT** is provided in the *bin* folder, together with  a comparison performance report (which serves as appendix to the article).